- Financial Services Regulatory & Enforcement

 |Admitted||2013, New York; 2014, New Jersey; 2014, District of Columbia|

-Matthew Bisanz is a Financial Services Regulatory and Enforcement associate in Mayer Brown's Washington office.
+Matthew Bisanz is a Financial Services Regulatory and Enforcement associate in Mayer Brown's Washington DC office.
 He counsels US and non-US financial services firms on a variety of regulatory, compliance, enforcement, and transactional matters.

 Regulatory: Matt advises financial institutions on banking regulations, swaps and other derivatives issues, bank receivership and D&O issues, consumer financial services, and data privacy concerns.
 He also advises on Dodd-Frank Act compliance issues, including the Volcker Rule, Section 165 enhanced prudential standards, and resolution planning/living wills.